Frequently Asked Questions:

 How does your program work?

-In the last few years, scientists have learned a great deal about how the brain can continue to learn and be strengthen though out our entire lives.
-This concept is call “plasticity” and is one of the main principles of our program.
-Once is uncover the areas of learning difficult, can then treat the issue and help students achieve academic success.
+In the last few years, scientists have learned a great deal about how the brain can continue to learn and be strengthened throughout our entire lives.
+This concept is called “plasticity” and is one of the main principles of our program.
+By having your child perform physical exercises that cross the vertical midline of the body and access certain spots in the brain through visual touch points, we are able to build new neural pathways in the brain.

 What ages of children do you work with?

-We have programs for Kindergarten readiness through 12th grade.
+We offer programs for Kindergarten readiness through 12th grade.
 We also have an adult program, which has proven to be highly successful.

-The Harp Learning System addresses the sensory root cause of reading, math, and writing difficulties while filling in any academic gaps that may have occurred.
-Our program consists of gross motor, visual, auditory, memory building, and academic components.
+The Harp Learning System is unique in that it addresses the sensory root cause of reading, math, spelling, and writing difficulties while filling in any academic gaps that your child might have.

 How is your program different from a traditional tutoring/learning center?